Critics of the Scriptures want to have it both ways.

 “Jesus of Nazareth is coming this way, old man.
 Now keep out of the way and be quiet!”

 A chill ran over Bartimaeus.
-This is the moment.
+This is the moment he had been waiting for.
 He is here!

-And that’s why he commenced to yelling.
-“Jesus!
+That’s why he wasted no time but began to call out, “Jesus!
 Son of David!
 Over here!
 Have mercy on me!”

-When you’re blind, you have no way of knowing whether the Lord is standing nearby or a mile off.
+When you’re blind with no one to assist you, you have no way of knowing whether the Lord is standing nearby or a mile off.
 He could not take a chance on missing Him.

 The more they tried to shush him, the louder he called.
 He would not be deterred.

-I told you he was smart, but he was wiser than he knew.
+As smart as he was, it turns out that Bartimaeus was wiser than he knew.
 What he had no way of knowing was that this was the Lord’s last trip through Jericho.
-He was on His final approach to a date with destiny, a cross on a hill outside the city of Jerusalem.
+He was on His final visit to this city.
+He had a date with destiny, an appointment with a cross on a hill outside Jerusalem.

 Jesus would never be back this way again.